What Can I Do With a Criminal Justice Degree?

 Forensic science technicians typically work for the police department in a laboratory setting.
 These criminal justice professionals organize, preserve, prepare, analyze and report on evidence collected during a crime scene investigation.
 Forensic science technicians can also work in hospitals, where their focus is more on investigating someone’s death and determining its cause.

 A technician is typically the lowest-ranking position in the forensic department, but it’s a great way to start climbing the ladder to become the lead forensic scientist.
-According to the BLS, forensic science technicians earn a median annual salary of $64,940 as of May 2023.
+According to the BLS, forensic science technicians earned a median annual salary of $67,440 as of May 2024.
 The BLS also projects that the profession is growing quickly.
-The bureau expects it to grow by 14% between 2023 and 2033.
+The bureau expects it to grow by 13% between 2024 and 2034.

 4. Probation Officer

 Probation officers are essential fixtures in the criminal justice system.
-Their goal is to keep criminal offenders from committing additional crimes.
-They help rehabilitate criminals and set them up for a productive life in society.
+Their goal is to keep criminal offenders from committing further crimes after adjudication.
+They help rehabilitate criminals and set them up for productive lives in society.
 They also play a key role in public safety and prevent criminals from harming people.
 They work with the court system and law enforcement by conducting investigations on people accused of serious crimes and making recommendations to the court that help guide sentencing judges on their rulings.

 5. Paralegal